 Born in North Africa, a region of radiant light and dramatic geographical contrasts, Mokha went on to study Fine Arts at the Corcoran College of Art and Design in Washington DC.
 There she studied under several prominent members of the Washington Color School (WCS), an influential non-objective painting group whose principal members included Morris Louis, Kenneth Noland, Thomas Downing, Howard Mehring and Paul Reed.
 During her years in DC, she worked as a professional artist and studio assistant to WCS painter Gene Davis.

 Mokha has enjoyed a diverse career characterized by travel, color, and curiosity.
 In addition to her painting practices, she has also worked as an independent curator, art restorer, arts writer and was Curatorial Assistant for the New Mexico Museum of Fine Arts.
-In theatre, she was a theatre set designer, a scriptwriter, actor and director.
-With a degree from Georgetown University’s School of Foreign Service, she has spent much of the past 25 years traveling parts of Africa, Latin America, Asia as a simultaneous French interpreter.
+In theatre, she was a set designer, scriptwriter, actor and director.
+With a degree from Georgetown University’s School of Foreign Service, she has spent much of the past 25 years traveling parts of Africa, Latin America, and Asia as a simultaneous French interpreter.
 She lives and works in an off-grid studio in the mountains of New Mexico.